Yakksh/resume-matcher/README.md

 #### Step 1: Extract the required candidates details from their CVs

-data/cv_dataset contains all the pdfs of candidates CVs.
+The directory `data/cv_dataset` contains all the pdfs of candidates CVs.

-This will extract all the required detials for you and will store in data/preprocessed_data/cv_details.
+This will extract all the required detials for you and will store in `data/preprocessed_data/cv_details`.

 ```bash
 python -u src/pdf_extraction.py